 If you get a spam email, select it and click the Spam button on the menu bar.

-You don’t need to put up with spam – we may all get it but there are ways of blocking it, so if you need further help on this do get in touch.
+You don’t need to put up with spam – we may all get it but there are ways of blocking it, and Dolphin can provide you with your spam filter solution.